 I had just begun teaching myself HTML (HyperText Markup Language, the underlying code of web pages) and how to manage a web server so I could publish something for the family, not knowing at the time what that would be.
 But I thought it would be good to have our own little space online to preserve some memories and share with family.

 Around that time I was also getting into digital photography with my Kodak EasyShare DX3700 camera — one of the early digital models — so I just started shooting everything and making web pages.
-Later on I upgraded to better cameras (Sony, Nikon), but in recent years I have been using my iPhone because the cameras are so good you don’t need an expensive pro model.
+Later on I upgraded to better cameras (Sony, Nikon), but in recent years I have been using my iPhone because the cameras are so good you don’t need a pro model.

 As of January 2026 there are over 8,000 photos on the site, and I don’t know how many videos.
 My master photo collection is maintained in Adobe Lightroom Classic, where we have over 32,000 photos going back to 2000.